ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 *  Examine the report output file and then, based on the output, go to the next step by editing the config file and re-running the utility.
 Repeat.
-   A series of validation runs is completed first and then a final run is initiated with "MAKE_CHANAGES = on" to actually change the database.
+   A series of validation runs is completed first and then a final run is initiated with "MAKE_CHANGES = on" to actually change the database.

    Details follow below.